HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-05-a-relative-the-dag.md

 +++ graphic recursive election

 Consider you were to determine the order between block *X* and *Y* in the graphic above with the recursive election protocol.

+**Check with Zohar Summary**

 First, the blocks that reference only one of the two blocks cast a vote on which block came first.
 Blocks 6, 7 and 8 don't reference *Y* at all, so they for *X*.
 Blocks 9, 10 and 11 don't reference, or don't *see*, block *X*, so they vote for *Y*.

 Next, the blocks that have a connection to both blocks in question cast a vote.
 Block 12 references both, *X* and *Y*, and therefore takes itself out of the equation.
 It looks at the blocks it references and which have a connection to *X* and *Y* (6, 7, 8, and 9) and adapts the majority vote, which is 3 to 1 for *X*.

 All blocks (1-5) which preceded the two blocks in question adapt the majority vote of the other blocks.
 If there is a tie situation, the next block that is added to the DAG determines the order, just like in a fork of a blockchain.